jordaofs/bank-system/README.md

-# ruby-course
+# bank-system

-Files from the course of ruby.
+Simple bank system created on the ruby course.